mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ![Software Engineering Great Quotes](Software%20Engineering%20Great%20Quotes.jpg)

-## A short thought can bring amazing ideas.
+*A short thought can bring amazing ideas*

 > TL;DR: There are some great quotes I’ve been collecting.

-I use them as inspiration or motto for some articles.
+I use them as inspiration or a motto for some articles.

 # Software Design